Online Master’s in Secondary Education Degree (NITL)

 GCU’s online learning platform offers flexibility and convenience, allowing you to pursue your degree while balancing personal and professional commitments.
 With interactive coursework, access to knowledgeable faculty and a collaborative online community, you can engage in learning experiences from anywhere with internet.

-This master's degree is designed for those who already hold a current teaching license; therefore, it does not contain the in-classroom teaching experience necessary to obtain licensure.
+This master's degree is designed for those who already hold a current teaching license, or those not seeking to obtain licensure.
+The program does not contain the in-classroom teaching experience necessary to obtain licensure.
 As a student in this program, you will, instead, complete 100 hours of observational and practice-oriented field experiences.
 These experiences are designed to help equip you with skills in leadership, instructional technology and research.

-As a graduate of this master’s program, you may find work as a secondary education teacher, which may require specific skills and responsibilities.
+As a graduate of this master’s program, you may find work as a secondary education teacher, private or charter school teacher, international school teacher or online virtual instructor.

 Educating learners in grades 6–12